mongodb/specifications/source/ocsp-support/ocsp-support.rst

     stapled OCSP response, a driver SHOULD end the connection.

-2. If a driver’s TLS library supports Stapled OCSP and the server staples an OCSP response that does not cover the certificate it presents, a driver SHOULD end the connection.
+2. If a driver’s TLS library supports Stapled OCSP and the server staples an OCSP response that does not cover the certificate it presents or is invalid per `RFC 6960 Section 3.2 <https://tools.ietf.org/html/rfc6960#section-3.2>`_, a driver SHOULD end the connection.

 3. If a driver’s TLS library supports Stapled OCSP and the server staples an OCSP response that does cover the certificate it